echolab-stanford/loss_damage/README.md

 - Figure 2:
     - panels a-d:
-        - output dataframes through run_scripts.R
+        - output dataframes through run_scripts.R found under "~/GitHub/loss_damage/scripts/working/analysis/run_scripts.R"
             1. set up the directorie to access the input data and to output the outcome data
             2. run the set up code chunks and read the main dataframes (lines 22-92).
 Those lines will produce the following:
                 a. country-year data with population from the WDI